bookofproofs/bookofproofs.github.io/_sources/history/16th-century/wittich.md

 * He also claimed to have discovered the method of prosthaphaeresis which Wittich had shown him.
 * Tycho now made serious attempts to buy the copies of Copernicus's De revolutionibus  which Wittich had owned.
 * He remembered that they contained not only details of Wittich's planetary theory but also his work on prosthaphaeresis.
-* On Wittich's death his possessions had gone to his sister who was living in Wrocław.
-* In 1589 Hagecius and two friends had approached Wittich's sister and attempted to but the copies of De revolutionibus on behalf of Tycho.
-* However Wittich's sister was clearly aware of the value of these works and Hagecius's approach failed.
 * These copies still survive and historians wrongly attributed the inscriptions of Wittich to Tycho until recent research by Gingerich has given Wittich the credit he deserves.

 Born 1546, Breslau, Hapsburg Empire (now Wrocław, Poland).
 Died 9 January 1586, Vienna, Austria.